CSCfi/korp-backend/korppluginlib/README.md

   `sql` to be passed to the MySQL/MariaDB database server and returns the modified value.

+### Event hook points

+Callback methods for event hook points do not return a value.
+(A possible return value is ignored.)

+Event hook points and the signatures of their callback methods are the
+following:

 - `enter_handler(self, args, starttime, request)`: Called near the beginning of a view function for an endpoint. `args` is a `dict` of arguments to the endpoint and `starttime` is the current time as seconds since the epoch as a floating point number.
-Does not return a value.

 - `exit_handler(self, endtime, elapsed_time, request)`: Called
-  just before exiting a view function for an endpoint (before yielding a response). `endtime` is the current time as seconds since the epoch as a floating point number, and `elapsed_time` is the time spent in the view function.
-Does not return a value.
+  just before exiting a view function for an endpoint (before yielding a response). `endtime` is the current time as seconds since the epoch as a floating point number, and `elapsed_time` is the time spent in the view function as seconds.

 - `error(self, error, exc, request)`: Called after an exception has occurred. `error` is the `dict` to be returned in JSON as